whamcloud/Online-Help/docs/Install_Guide/guide.md

 servers.
 Also, for redundancy, be sure that the primary and backup power outlets connected to each server reside on different PDUs.
-After configuring PDUs and noting PDU/server assignments, you will later configure these assignments on the Intel® Manager for Lustre\* Power Control tab.
+After configuring PDUs and noting PDU/server assignments, you will later configure these assignments on the Manager for Lustre\* Power Control tab.

 **Note**: See [Issues Regarding Power Loss to the BMC or